good-good-create/DroidPalette/README.md

 - `apktool_path`: The location of apktool

 The set of candidate attributes is provided by ConfDroid, and the specific implementation details can be referred to at: https://sites.google.com/view/confdroid </br>
-Input: the APK file of the problematic app to be repaired and its detection results (detected by Xbot)</br>
-Output: a new APK file repaired by DroidPalette